Do Go On - 163 - WW2 Badass Audie Murphy

 When was the second time?

-I'm sorry that she doesn't give a shit about our show.
+I'm sorry that she doesn't give a shit about our show or come to the live once.

-Because we both met her once on the same night, doesn't equal us meeting at twice.
+Because we both met her once on the same night doesn't equal us meeting her twice.

-You have an insert of that memory into our brains yet.
+You haven't inserted that memory into our brains yet.

 because she was way too beautiful.